ScriptTactics/PineappleMk7-Scripts/readme.md

 # Mk7 Wardriving

+This repository is a work in progress.
+Check back regularly for updates

 # Kismet setup
 After running the `dependencyInstall.sh` you will need to modify the kisment.conf file in `/etc/kismet/kismet.conf`